 Is Lucid Dreaming Safe? – Possible Dangers of Conscious Dreaming

-Being a dream explorer who can manipulate his dream world is obviously a very amazing thing, but is lucid dreaming really safe?
+Being a dream explorer who can control their world is obviously a very amazing thing, but is lucid dreaming really safe?

-Anyone who is new to conscious dreaming might have such questions in his mind and I too had the same kind of worries initially.
+Anyone who is new to conscious dreaming might have such questions in their mind and I too had the same kind of worries initially.

 People have a plethora of things to say about it, but it has never put me into any serious trouble, so I am pretty much sure that it is safe for me.